Help & Resources

 Following this, click on MY PROFILE > MY ACCOUNT > DELETE ACCOUNT and follow the instructions there.

 Note: when you delete your account it is final and all your information on the site is deleted and CANNOT be recovered.
 Only email correspondence and copies of castings you have applied to are kept.

 You can cancel your subscription to enCAST at any time without penalty or charges.
-This explains how: